dhurlburtusa/shortcuts/json_web_token/json_web_token-notes.md

 The second part of the token is the payload, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional metadata.
-There are three types of claims: reserved, public, and private claims.
+There are three types of claims: registered, public, and private claims.

-* **Reserved claims**: These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
+* **Registered claims**: These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
   Some of them are: `iss` (issuer), `exp` (expiration time), `sub` (subject), `aud` (audience), and others.